 What Does Collagen Do?

-As an abundant protein in your body, collagen has several uses.
-Let’s walk through some:
+As an abundant protein in your body, collagen has several roles.
+Here are some of the most important:

 Collagen Fosters Joint Health